rzinkstok/skymap/skymap/star_database.md

 Issues:
 * Propagation of star positions to a common epoch (maybe not required)
 * Hipparcos double/multiple stars that are not resolved in Tycho-1 (5898 cases, see p.
-159 of the *Hipparcos and Tycho Catalogue*; ignore the Tycho-1 data?)
+159 of the *Hipparcos and Tycho Catalogue*; we ignore the Tycho-1 data for these stars)
 * Hipparcos stars resolved into multiple Tycho-1 stars: this does not occur (only one of the stars is assigned the Hipparcus number)
 * Tycho-1 stars that are resolved into multiple Tycho-2 stars: (ignore Tycho-1 data?)
-*

 ### Hipparcos multiplicity

+Where Tycho-1 and Tycho-2 have separate entries for each resolved component, Hipparcos is structured in a different way.
-A star can be part of a multiple system when:
+A Hipparcos star is part of a multiple system when:
 * Its entry shares the CCDM identifier with one or more other entries
 * It is resolved into separate components: it has one entry with number of components larger than 1